Lesson 4 of 8

 What to expect

 It will ask for your Mac password.
 When you type it, nothing appears on screen — no dots, no asterisks.
-This is normal and expected security behaviour.
+This is normal and expected security behavior.
 Type your password and press Enter.

 You'll then see a lot of text scrolling by.
 This is normal.
-The process takes 5–15 minutes depending on your internet speed.
+The whole process takes 5–20 minutes depending on your internet speed.
 Don't close Terminal.

 After it finishes: the "Next steps" section